jonathanlermitage/manon/README.md

-do stopelk      stop ELK containers via docker-compose do upcerebro    create and start Cerebro container via docker-compose do stopcerebro  stop Cerebro container via docker-compose do maria        connect to dockerized MariaDB by calling MySQL Client provided by container do mariah       connect to dockerized MariaDB by calling host MySQL Client (mysql-client package must be installed)
+do stopelk      stop ELK containers via docker-compose do upcerebro    create and start Cerebro container via docker-compose do stopcerebro  stop Cerebro container via docker-compose do maria        connect to dockerized MariaDB business database by calling MySQL Client provided by container do maria-batch  connect to dockerized MariaDB Spring Batch database by calling MySQL Client provided by container do mariah       connect to dockerized MariaDB business database by calling host MySQL Client (mysql-client package must be installed) do mariah-batch connect to dockerized MariaDB Spring Batch database by calling host MySQL Client (mysql-client package must be installed)
 ```

 Nota: the Linux Bash script can chain parameters, e.g.: `./do cdi rmi w 3.6.0 c tc docker up`.